louise-hayes-fitz/ilab/Startrek_Homeowners_insurance.md

 out part of their home for the rent that would have been collected from a ten- ant if the home had not been destroyed.

-## Types of Homeowners Insurance Policies at Umbrella Insurance
+## Types of Homeowners Insurance Policies at Startrek Insurance
 There are several types of homeowners insurance policies that differ in the amount of insurance coverage they provide.
 The different types are fairly standard through- out the country.
 However, individual states and companies may offer policies that are slightly different or go by other names such as “standard” or “deluxe.”
 People who rent the homes they live in have specific renters policies.

-The various types of homeowners insurance policies are listed below.
+The various types of Startrek homeowners insurance policies are listed below.
 - HO-3: This is the most common policy and protects the home from all perils except those specifically excluded.
 - HO-1: Limited coverage policy